Twistor memory: Manufacturing

 Manufacturing core was a major issue.
 The X and Y wires had to be threaded through the cores in a weave pattern, and the sense/inhibit line passed through every core in a plane.
 In spite of considerable effort, no one successfully automated the production of core, which remained a manual task into the 1970s.
 To increase memory density one had to use smaller cores, which greatly increased the difficulty of wiring them onto the lines.
-Although the density of core increased many times over its operational lifetime, the per-bit cost of core remained steady.

 Twistor

-An early iteration of the Twistor comprised a twisted ferromagnetic wire threaded through a series of concentric solenoids (see attached photo of a test rig for a single "bit").
+An early iteration of the Twistor comprised a twisted ferromagnetic wire threaded through a series of concentric solenoids.
 The longer solenoid is the SENSE coil, the shorter one the WRITE coil.
 A single bit was written by pulsing the WRITE coil with a + (1) or - (0) current sufficient to magnetize the helical area beneath the coil in one of two directions.
 At one end of the stretched wire was the READ solenoid - when pulsed it sent an acoustic wave through the wire.
 As the acoustic pulse passed under each SENSE coil it induced a small electrical pulse, either + or - depending on the direction of magnetization of the region of the wire.
 Thus with each pulse a "byte" could be read out serially.

 Twistor was similar in concept to core memory, but replaced the circular magnets with magnetic tape to store the patterns.
 The tape was wrapped around one set of the wires, the equivalent of the X line, in such a way that it formed a 45-degree helix.
 The Y wires were replaced by solenoids wrapping a number of twistor wires.
 Selection of a particular bit was the same as in core, with one X and Y line being powered, generating a field at 45 degrees.
 The magnetic tape was specifically selected to only allow magnetization along the length of the tape, so only a single point of the twistor would have the right direction of field to become magnetized.